Manage users, groups, and roles with SCIM

 | `permissions` | Object array | Array of permission objects where each object includes a `name` string field that has value of the form `w&bobject:operation`.
 For example, a permission object for delete operation on W\&B runs would have `name` as `run:delete`. |

-| `inheritedFrom` | String | The predefined role which the custom role would inherit from.
-It can either be `member` or `viewer`. |
+| `inheritedFrom` | String | The predefined role that the custom role inherits from.
+It can be either `member` or `viewer`. |

 #### Example